Golden Age Aviation, Inc.

 Practical Test Preparation - estimated 2 to 3 hours ground/flight (if flight is requested)

 Taking the practical test (Checkride) for an airman certificate or additional rating can lead to a case of “pretest jitters.”
-Earl Downs says he welcomes the opportunity to work with test applicants and flight instructors to help prepare students for the checkride.
-As a Designated Pilot Examiner, Earl can work with the test applicant to go over ‘Area of Operation I’, which is often referred to as the “oral examination.”
-He is also available to check the applicant’s performance in the airplane if desired.
+Earl Downs and his brother Ed Downs say they welcome the opportunity to work with test applicants and flight instructors to help prepare students for the checkride.
+Ed Downs specializes in working with test applicants to go over ‘Area of Operation I’, which is often referred to as the “oral examination.”
+Ed is also available to check the applicant’s performance in the airplane if desired.

-Cash, check, Credit cards (Credit card fee apply in some cases)
+Cash, check, Credit cards (A credit card fee apply in some cases)

 Flight instruction engine start to stop -$60 per hour